-How to become a motivational speaker in South Africa is a question I get a lot in the line of work I’m in.
+How to become a motivational speaker or keynote speaker in South Africa is a question I get a lot in the line of work I’m in.

 To become a motivational speaker in South Africa is an exciting, daunting and worthwhile adventure.

 But, let me not kid you.
 It’s not as easy as just wanting to become a motivational speaker in this volatile, uncertain, complex and ambiguous world.

 It takes guts, skill, business acumen and perseverance to crack it as a motivational speaker.